verekia/js-stack-from-scratch/tutorial/9-redux/README.md

 `BarkButton` will hook up `Button` with the `makeBark` action and Redux's `dispatch` method, and `BarkMessage` will hook up the app state with `Message`.
 When the state changes, `Message` will now automatically re-render with the proper `message` prop.
 These connections are done via the `connect` function of `react-redux`.

-- You can now run `npm start` and open `index.html`.
+- You can now run `yarn start` and open `index.html`.
 You should see "The dog did not bark" and a button.
 When you click the button, the message should show "The dog barked".

 Next section: [10 - Immutable JS and Redux Improvements](/tutorial/10-immutable-redux-improvements)